Countries with high tuberculosis incidence

 List of countries with a high incidence of tuberculosis.
 People from these countries are required to undergo tests for tuberculosis.

-People from countries with a high occurrence of tuberculosis are obliged to undergo tuberculosis testing if they intend to stay more than three months in Norway.
+People from countries with a high incidence of tuberculosis are obliged to undergo tuberculosis testing if they intend to stay more than three months in Norway.
 Their children will be offered BCG vaccination.
-The Norwegian Institute of Public Health maintains the list over which countries are considered to be high occurrence countries.
-From March 2017, there is a distinction between high and very high occurrence to help target screening for latent tuberculosis.
+The Norwegian Institute of Public Health maintains the list over which countries are considered to be high incidence countries.

-According to the Norwegian regulations for tuberculosis control, the Norwegian Institute of Public Health must state which countries have a high occurrence of tuberculosis.
+According to the Norwegian regulations for tuberculosis control, the Norwegian Institute of Public Health must state which countries have a high incidence of tuberculosis.

 Obligatory tuberculosis testing

 These people are required to undergo tuberculosis testing: